hsynercn/tutorials-all-paths/BookNotes/Procedural Generation in Game Design/Section_1/Chapter_2_Managing_OutputBoredom_versus_Chaos.md

 # Procedural Generation In Game Design

-## Chapter 2 Managing OutputBoredom versus Chaos
+## Chapter 2 Managing Output Boredom versus Chaos

 Humans are natural pattern-finding machines, and a procedural generation algorithm is often a pattern-creating machine.